General Board Members

 Graham Thornicroft is Professor of Community Psychiatry at the Centre for Global Mental Health in King’s College London, Institute of Psychiatry.
 He is also a Consultant Psychiatrist working in an early intervention community mental health team in South London, and is Director of King’s Improvement Science.
 His areas of expertise include: mental health needs assessment, the development of outcome scales, cost-effectiveness evaluation of mental health treatments, stigma and discrimination and human rights, the development of community-based mental health services, and global mental health.
 He has published 29 books and 333 peer-reviewed scientific papers.
 He is committed to improving the quantity and quality of mental health care provided worldwide.

 Vanessa Cameron, Secretary (UK)

-Mrs. Cameron has an appointment with the UK Ministry of Justice as a lay member of the Tribunal Service for Mental Health that has responsibility for reviewing the detention of individual patients.
-She is also a trustee of the Arts Educational Schools and the Chair of their Development Committee.
+She has worked with the UK Ministry of Justice for over ten years working as a Specialist Lay Member for the Tribunal Service for Mental Health.
+The Tribunal Service has responsibility for reviewing the detention of individual patients.
+She has participated in over 300 tribunals.